 I’m referring to the swimming senko.
 The swimming senko is a little bit different in that you swim this bait instead of dead sticking it or twitching it.

-Outside of these two main styles of senko bass lures you will have variation in sizes.
+Outside of these two main styles of senko bass lures, you will have variations in sizes.

 Some people love to use larger senko baits to catch monster largemouth while others may prefer a smaller three inch senko for finicky winter bass.

 The senko may be the easiest bait to fish on the market.
 There is no wrong place for senko if I’m being honest.
 These lures are great to fish in all seasons and in all conditions.
 Personally, I love using senkos while fishing in bass ponds where I regularly catch bass in the 3-5 pound range.

 .Below are the best places to fish a senko for bass.

 - Tall Grass

 As these baits fall, bass will not be able to resist them.
 The natural motion that the senko falls with is what makes them irresistible. while there are many differences between smallmouth and largemouth bass, one thing they have in common is that they both love senko baits.